Joanna6510552/qa_pw_oop_composition_conduit/README.md

     - `npm ci`
     - `npx playwright install`

 ## Main Task

 1. Write new tests for the [Conduit](https://conduit.mate.academy/) site:
-- *Logged-in user can view own article in the Global Feed section*;
+- A logged-in user can view their own article in the **Global Feed** section.
-- *Logged-in user can find own article by Tag from the Popular tags section and view in the Tag' Feed*;
+- A logged-in user can find their own article by tag from the **Popular Tags** section and view it in the **Tag Feed**.
-- *Not logged in user can view the article created by other user in the Global Feed section*;
+- A non-logged-in user can view articles created by other users in the **Global Feed** section.
-- *Not logged in user can open the article page created by other user from the Global Feed section*;
+- A non-logged-in user can open an article page created by other users from the **Global Feed** section.

-2. To write these tests work with the components and base pages:
+2. To write these tests, work with the components and base pages:
 * 2.1
-- create component `PopularTags`;
+- Create a component named `PopularTags`.
-- initialize component  `PopularTags` in the `BaseHomePage` class;
+- Initialize the `PopularTags` component in the `BaseHomePage` class.
 * 2.2
-- create component `ArticleListItem`;
+- Create a component named `ArticleListItem`.
-- initialize the `ArticleFeedItem` in the `Popular Feeds` class;
+- Initialize the `ArticleFeedItem` component in the `Popular Feeds` class.
-- initialize the `ArticleFeedItem` in the `Global Feeds` class;
+- Initialize the `ArticleFeedItem` component in the `Global Feeds` class.
 * 2.3
-- create component `TagFeed`;
+- Create a component named `TagFeed`.
-- initialize `TagFeed` in the `ExternalHomePage`;
+- Initialize the `TagFeed` component in the `ExternalHomePage`.
-- initialize `TagFeed` in the `InternalHomePage`;
+- Initialize the `TagFeed` component in the `InternalHomePage`.
 * 2.4
-- create page `BaseViewArticlePage`;
+- Create a page named `BaseViewArticlePage`.
-- extend `ExternalViewArticlePage` and `InternalViewArticlePage` pages from the `BaseViewArticlePage`;
+- Extend the `ExternalViewArticlePage` and `InternalViewArticlePage` pages from the `BaseViewArticlePage`.
 * 2.5
-- create the `BaseViewArticleBlock` component;
+- Create a component named `BaseViewArticleBlock`.
-- extend the `ExternalViewArticleBlock` and `InternalViewArticleBlock` from the `BaseViewArticleBlock` component
+- Extend the `ExternalViewArticleBlock` and `InternalViewArticleBlock` from the `BaseViewArticleBlock` component.
-- initialize `InternalViewArticleBlock` component within the `InternalViewArticlePage` constructor;
+- Initialize the `InternalViewArticleBlock` component within the `InternalViewArticlePage` constructor.
-- initialize `ExternalViewArticleBlock` component within the `ExternalViewArticlePage` constructor;
+- Initialize the `ExternalViewArticleBlock` component within the `ExternalViewArticlePage` constructor.
-3. Run all the tests and make sure they are passing.
+3. Run all tests and make sure they pass.

 ## Task Reporting

 1. Add and commit all your updates.
 2. Push the code to the origin.
 3. Create a PR for your changes.
-4. Keep implementing suggestions from code review until your PR is approved.
+4. Keep implementing suggestions from the code review until your PR is approved.